gdkimaiyo/cs50x.practice/README.md

 of code.

 ### ternary
-This program demonstrates the use of **ternary** operator **? : ** in place of short conditional statements
+This program demonstrates the use of **ternary** operator ?: in place of short conditional statements

 ` int number = (expression) ? value1 : value2`

-For scenario above, if the expression is true value1 is assigned to number otherwise value2 is assigned.
+For scenario above, if the expression is true value1 is assigned to the variable number, otherwise value2 is assigned.

 ### type_casting
 The **aim** of this program is to understand **type casting**.
 Type casting